IBM/csm-dach-cloud-native-labs/additional/microservices.md

 To see how to access our application via HTTPS, we are going to create a secure edge route.
 Since TLS termination is taken care of, the application does not have to change anything at all.

-To create a edge route, use the following command:
+To create an edge route, use the following command:
 ```
 user1:~$ oc create route edge wordpress-secure --service=wordpress
 ```